-The GreatStart website offers wide range of valuable learning resources, including games and activities based on everyday experiences for children aged under five years.
+The GreatStart website offers wide range of valuable learning resources that will help build understanding of numeracy and literacy concepts.
+The website includes games and activities based on everyday experiences for children aged under five years.

 National Numeracy and Literacy week is an annual event that raises awareness of the importance of literacy and numeracy skills for all Australian students.
 The website offers resources, ideas and event information.